frederic-perez/AmE-dictionary/data/dictionary.md

 __go native__ _You going native on me, Supercop?_
 __go numb__ :two::hammer:
 __go off in a huff__ _idiom_ To leave in an angry, belligerent, or vexed mood.
+__go off__ _idiom_ Of an alarm, to enter into an active state, typically resulting in a loud noise or other indication. _My alarm goes off at seven AM._
 __go on the attack__ _He couldn’t stand being criticized any longer and went on the attack._ :es: entrar al trapo
 __go out with a bang__ _idiom_ To finish or cease doing something in a spectacular, great, or exciting manner.
 __go out with the boys__ _idiom_  To go and socialize somewhere with a group of exclusively male friends.